Hazegard/Goauld-doc/content/en/02-agent/03-relay.md

 ---

-If an agent `A` cannot reach the Goauld server, but can reach another Goauld agent `B` that can reach the server, then agent `B` can be configured as a relay.
+If an agent `A` cannot reach the Goauld server, but can reach anothe agent `B` that can reach the server, then agent `B` can be configured to run as a relay.

 ## Configure an agent as a relay